home-suite-home/Home-Suite-Home/artifacts/architecture.md

 | 1             | 011 |

 # Resource Management
-Computational load is divided among several ESP8266 modules with 2.5GHz? processors, and a Raspberri Pi 3 with 2Gb? of RAM.
-The Pi is responsile for running the main script for the aggregator,hosting the GUI and related config files, as well as hosting the database forthe sensors.
-Further research is needed to determine the exact workload and resurce requirements
+Computational load is divided among several ESP8266 modules with 2.5GHz processors, and a Raspberry Pi 3 with 2Gb of RAM.
+The Pi is responsible for running the main script for the aggregator, hosting the GUI and related config files, as well as hosting the database for the sensors.
+Further research is needed to determine the exact workload and resource requirements.

 # Security
 This solution is designed to focus on ease of access and utility to the open-source community.